SPatchGAN: A Statistical Feature Based Discriminator for Unsupervised Image-to-Image Translation: Model

 \subsection{Implementation}

 We describe the basic structure and parameter settings of our model in this section.
+The details are available in the supplementary materials.
 The height and width of the input images are assumed to be $H_0$ and $W_0$.

-\textbf{Discriminator.} We set the number of scales to be $M=4$ for the backbone.
+\textbf{Discriminator.} We set the number of scales to be $M=4$.
 The height and width of the feature maps are downsampled to $\frac{H_0}{4}$ and $\frac{W_0}{4}$ by the feature extraction block, and further downsampled by a factor of 2 in each scale.
 The convolutional layers for downsampling are similar to those in the multi-scale PatchGAN \cite{DBLP:conf/eccv/HuangLBK18, DBLP:conf/cvpr/NizanT20, DBLP:conf/eccv/ZhaoWD20}.
 The adaptation block consists of two $1 \times 1$ convolutional layers.
+We use spectral normalization \cite{DBLP:conf/iclr/MiyatoKKY18} in the discriminator.

-We employ $N=3$ types of basic statistical features to demonstrate the efficiency of our method.
+Our discriminator is flexible enough to incorporate with various kinds of statistical features.
+In our experiments, we find that a good performance can be achieved with three basic ones, \ie, $N=3$.
 The function $g_1$ in Eq. \ref{eqn:stats} calculates the channel-wise mean values using global average pooling. $g_2$ calculates the channel-wise maximum values using global max pooling. $g_3$ calculates the channel-wise uncorrected standard deviation for each feature map.
-Each MLP has three fully connected layers.
-We use spectral normalization (SN) \cite{DBLP:conf/iclr/MiyatoKKY18} in the discriminator.
+In our implementation, the statistical feature calculation layers are pre-defined rather than learnable, \ie, the contributions of all patches are taken into account in a fixed manner.
+In contrast, a learnable channel-wise reduction layer may dynamically switch its attention on different patches during the training process, making the calculated features less robust.

-\textbf{Generator.} The forward generator consists of downsampling layers, residual blocks and upsampling layers.
-It can be seen as a modified version of the generator in U-GAT-IT \cite{DBLP:conf/iclr/KimKKL20}.
-We remove the CAM and AdaLIN modules, and reduce the $7 \times 7$ convolutions to $3 \times 3$.
-The residual blocks are applied to feature maps of size $\frac{H_0}{8} \times \frac{W_0}{8}$ instead of $\frac{H_0}{4} \times \frac{W_0}{4}$ to further facilitate shape deformation.
-We mainly use instance normalization (IN) \cite{DBLP:conf/cvpr/UlyanovVL17} in the generator, except for the upsampling layers where we replace IN with layer normalization (LN) \cite{DBLP:journals/corr/BaKH16} to alleviate the blob artifact problem \cite{DBLP:conf/cvpr/KarrasLAHLA20}.
+\textbf{Generator.} The generator in our framework can be chosen independently of the discriminator.
+In our implementation, we adopt a modified version of CycleGAN \cite{DBLP:conf/iccv/ZhuPIE17} as our forward and backward generator.
+To further facilitate shape deformation, we apply the residual blocks to feature maps of size $\frac{H_0}{8} \times \frac{W_0}{8}$ instead of $\frac{H_0}{4} \times \frac{W_0}{4}$.
+Accordingly, the input dimensions of the backward generator are resized to $\frac{H_0}{8} \times \frac{W_0}{8}$.
+We also use layer normalization \cite{DBLP:journals/corr/BaKH16} instead of instance normalization \cite{DBLP:conf/cvpr/UlyanovVL17} in the upsampling layers to alleviate the blob artifact problem \cite{DBLP:conf/cvpr/KarrasLAHLA20}.